TapeBin/deprecated-TapeBin/frontend/utils/markdown/Privacy.md

 ## How we secure your information

 TapeBin secures your personal information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use of User Personal Information.
 Transmission of data on TapeBin is encrypted using HTTPS (TLS).
+However, no data transmissions over the Internet can be guaranteed to be 100% secure.
+Consequently, we cannot guarantee or warrant the security of any information you transmit to us and you do so at your own risk.
+Once we receive your information, we make efforts to ensure security on our servers.
+We use electronic and procedural safeguards to protect personal information about you.
+If we learn of a security breach we may attempt to notify you electronically so that you can take appropriate protective steps.

 ## Access and control your information